The best way to achieve your own success is to be willing to help somebody else get it first

 Skill Development | Mental Performance Training

 She was an 11th round draft pick for the 2018 Clarkston Cup Champions, the Markham Thunder, of the professional Canadian Women's Hockey League (CWHL) for the 2018/19 season.
 She was invited to attend the 2019 USA Hockey Girls' Player Development Camp as a coach in St. Cloud, Minnesota where she worked with members of the 2020 18u Women's National Team.
 Months later, they took home the Gold Medal at the Women's World Championship in Bratislava.
 Kim was also selected to coach at the 2021 USA Hockey's Girls' Player Development Camp.

-After coaching at the collegiate level for the Michigan State University Women's DI and DII hockey team serving as an assistant and head coach, the DI team made back-to-back National Tournament appearances before she accepted a position within the Little Caesars Hockey organization, skating out of the Little Caesars Arena in Downtown Detroit.
-As a coach of the 19u AAA girls team, Kim also developed a mental training program to help prepare her athletes to be leaders in their upcoming NCAA careers.
+After coaching at the collegiate level for the Michigan State University Women's DI and DII hockey team serving as an assistant and head coach, the DI team made back-to-back National Tournament appearances before she accepted a position within the Little Caesars Hockey organization, skating out of the Little Caesars Arena in downtown Detroit.
+As a coach of the 19u AAA girls team, Kim developed a mental training program to help prepare her athletes to be leaders in their upcoming NCAA careers.
 She worked closely with Manon Rhéaume, the AAA Girls Director, and Kim was appointed Director of Girls Travel Hockey for AA Little Caesars Girls Hockey Program in Farmington Hills, MI.
 She frequently volunteers as a guest coach to various girls hockey organizations and learn-to-play programs throughout the Metro Detroit Area.

 Throughout her coaching career, Kim has trained men and women competing for their countries at the international level, the nation's top female ACHA and NCAA athletes, women representing USA and Canada in the World University Games, young ones just getting started, and everyone in between.

-Kim continues to see herself as a student of the game and always pushes to further her coaching education.
-In addition to being certified in Mental Performance Mastery, Kim has attends several high performance coaching seminars organized by USA Hockey, the NHL Coaches Association, the American Collegiate Hockey Association, and more.
+Kim continues to see herself as a student of the game and is on a never ending quest for education and knowledge.
+In addition to being certified in Mental Performance Mastery, each year, Kim is invited to attend several high performance coaching seminars organized by USA Hockey, the U.S. Olympic Committee, NHL Coaches Association, the American Collegiate Hockey Association, and more.